Blazorise DataGrid: Filtering

 Custom Column Filtering

-You can define your editor with custom filtering to filter column values.
-You can see the dropdown menu to filter by gender in the following example by specifying <FilterTemplate> on DataGridColumn.
+Define your editor with custom filtering to filter column values.
+In the following example, a dropdown menu is used to filter by name length by specifying the <FilterTemplate> on the DataGridColumn.

 Name